GRZ4NA/EasyDiscordBot/README.md

     + type - string - type of activity ([list](https://discord.js.org/#/docs/main/stable/typedef/ActivityType))
     + url - string (optional)
     + title - string - activity name
+- errorMessage - object - used to configure the appearance of an error message
+    + header - string - title of an error message
+    + description - string - bottom text of an error message
+    + color - string - color of the embedded content
+    + detailsTitle - string - title of details field
+    + deleteTimeout - number - time (in ms) after which an error message will be deleted
+- insufficientPermissions - object - used to configure the appearance of a permission error message
+    + header - string - title of the message
+    + description - string - bottom text of the message
+    + color - string - color of the embedded content
+    + deleteTimeout - number - time (in ms) after which the message will be deleted
+- commandNotFound - object - used to configure the appearance of a "command not found" message
+    + content - string - message to the user
+    + color - string - color of the embedded content
+    + deleteTimeout - number - time (in ms) after which the message will be deleted

 ## Embed messages
 A static property is defined for creating embedded content.